 Students who interrupt their program enrollment must request a leave of absence through the MSW program in order to maintain their admitted status.
 The request must be made in writing or via the student’s Augsburg email account.
 A leave of absence typically requires a full year away from the program in order to return to classes in sequence.

 All foundation courses are prerequisite to the concentration courses.
 Students may not enroll in the concentration courses until successfully completing all foundation courses.
 In addition there are individual courses that are prerequisite to other individual courses in the MSW curriculum.
 These are listed in the MSW Student Handbook.

-In addition to tuition fees, MSW students can expect to a pay a facilities fee and a field program fee.
+In addition to tuition fees, MSW students may expect to a pay a facilities fee and a field program fee.
 Students can also expect to purchase textbooks and student liability insurance when in a field placement.
 There may also be additional fees associated with short-term study abroad electives.